-Modern digital pianos come in every size, shape, and form you can imagine (and every possible price point, too).
+Modern digital pianos come in every size, shape and form you can imagine.

 There are portable, stage, console, and even grand digital pianos available on the market today.

-But if you want to get as close as possible to replicating a real acoustic piano without spending a fortune, you should definitely take a look at console-style digital pianos.
+But if you want to get as close as possible to replicating the characteristics of a real acoustic piano, you should definitely look in the direction of console digital pianos.

-The good news is that today you can get a solid digital piano with an authentic sound, touch and a bunch of extra features for less than 1000 dollars.
+The good news is that today you can get a solid digital piano with an authentic sound, touch and good feature set for less than $1000.

-Each type of digital piano has its pros and cons, and console type is no exception.
+Each type of digital pianos has its pros and cons, and the console type is no exception.

-2) Console pianos come with a furniture-style cabinet and 3 pedals, which means you don’t need to spend extra money on a stand or pedals for your instrument, as in the case of portable pianos.
+2) Console pianos come with a furniture-style cabinet and a full set of 3 piano pedals, which means you don’t need to spend extra money on a stand or pedals for your instrument, as you probably would with portable pianos.

-3) Finally, thanks to a bigger keyboard base, console pianos usually sound fuller and bolder compared to their portable alternatives, mainly because of the resonance effect caused by a cabinet.
+3) Finally, thanks to a bigger keyboard base, console pianos usually sound fuller and bolder compared to their portable alternatives, mainly because of the resonance effect caused by the cabinet.

-If you ask me which brands to go for, I’d certainly recommend sticking with the following companies:
+If you ask me which brands to go for when choosing a console digital piano, I’d certainly recommend sticking with the following manufacturers:

-They provide the highest levels of performance, reliability, and realism that other brands cannot match (at least for now).
+These brands provide the highest level of performance, reliability, and realism that other brands cannot match (at least for now).